akthyang/CSCI-39537-Intro-to-API/README.md

-# CSCI-39537-Intro-to-API
+# CSCI-39537-Intro-to-API - Final Project - Book API

-This is where projects/work for CSCI 39537 will be held
+My final project is to create a Book API holding informations for some light novels